Ext groups in Homotopy Type Theory

 \subsection{Open questions}

 We list some outstanding questions. \begin{enumerate} \item In HoTT, is the abelian group \(\Ext_R^n(B,A)\) equivalent to a small type for \(n \geq 2\)?
 Is it independent of the universe for \(n \geq 2\)?
-(The case \(n = 1\) is answered by \cref{thm:ses-baut}.) \item In HoTT, are injectivity and projectivity (\cref{dfn:HoTT-inj,dfn:HoTT-proj}) independent of the universe? \item In an \(\infty\)-topos, do HoTT-injectivity and HoTT-projectivity only depend on the 1-topos of 0-truncated objects?
-Do they agree with internal injectivity and internal projectivity?
-These would follow from proving that internal injectivity and internal projectivity are pullback stable \item Does the interpretation of \(\Ext_R^n(B,A)\) into an \(\infty\)-topos depend only on the 1-topos of 0-truncated objects?
+(The case \(n = 1\) is answered by \cref{thm:ses-baut}.) \item In HoTT, are injectivity and projectivity of $R$-modules (\cref{dfn:HoTT-inj,dfn:HoTT-proj}) independent of the universe? \item In an \(\infty\)-topos, do HoTT-injectivity and HoTT-projectivity of $R$-modules only depend on the 1-topos of 0-truncated objects?
+Do they agree with internal injectivity and internal projectivity? \footnote{David Wärn has now shown that internal projectivity does \emph{not} imply HoTT-projectivity; see \cite[Theorem~7]{Warn24}.} These would follow from proving that internal injectivity and internal projectivity are pullback stable. \item Does the interpretation of \(\Ext_R^n(B,A)\) into an \(\infty\)-topos depend only on the 1-topos of 0-truncated objects?
 (For \(\infty\)-toposes in which sets cover, this is answered by \cref{thm:recover-sheaf-ext}.) \end{enumerate}

 \addtocontents{toc}{\SkipTocEntry}